 If you are not having any treatment, you see your doctor less often.
 The time between check ups will gradually get longer if everything is going well.
 You might only need to see your doctor once a year if your leukaemia is very stable.

 Where you go for your follow up

-You might go for check ups at the surgical outpatients after surgery.
-You go to the cancer clinic if you have had chemotherapy or radiotherapy.
+You usually go to the haematology or cancer clinic if you have had targeted drugs, chemotherapy or radiotherapy.

 Contact your doctor or specialist nurse if you have any concerns.
 You should also contact them if you notice any new symptoms between appointments.
 You don’t have to wait until your next visit.

 Many people find their check ups quite worrying.
 A hospital appointment can bring back anxiety about your cancer.

 It can help to tell someone close to you how you’re feeling.
 Sharing your worries can mean they don’t seem so overwhelming.
 Many people find it helpful to have counselling during and after cancer treatment.